mox-mox/vim-localsearch/README.md

 -----------------------
 I wrote a small extension to vim-airline that will show an indicator in the statusline when localsearch is activated.
 It should load automatically when you have both plugins installed and look like this:
 ![image](https://raw.githubusercontent.com/mox-mox/vim-localsearch/master/vim-airline-localsearch-indicator.png)

-I hope it will be included in vim-airline soon.